dannyl1u/french-translater-server/README.md

 # flask-api-french-translator

 ## Prerequisites
-Node server already set up.
+This requires that the node-server is already set up. https://github.com/dannyl1u/node-server
-https://github.com/dannyl1u/node-server

 ## Setup